thunguy/INTERx/README.md

 # INTERx

-INTERx is a platform to search and schedule appointments with registered providers who can provide adept care to patients with specific fitness requisites and goals for a particular activity.
-A registered patient is able to book and manage their appointments with any verified provider who is actively listed under the patient's chosen activity using the internal scheduling feature.
-Although anyone is authorized to sign up as a patient, a provider must first be verified by their unique National Provider ID upon registration, which is authenticated using the NPPES NPI Registry API.
-Once verified, providers will be prompted to add relevant activities to their provider activity list to make themselves visible to patients who select for the same activities.
-Registered providers are able to update their provider activity list at any time, regulate their patient load size, manage their schedule, and document their patients’ appointments.
+INTERx is a platform to search and schedule appointments with registered providers who focus treatment around patients' specialized health requisites and fitness objectives for niched activities.
+Providers are verified at registration by providing their unique National Provider ID which INTERx sends to the NPI Registry API to await authentication.
+Registered providers are authorized to update their activities to be recommended for, accept/refuse new patients, modify their schedule, and document appointment notes.
+Registered patients are permitted to book customizable appointments with any provider listed for a queried activity using the in-app scheduling feature with an autocomplete search tool, review and manage their appointments, and will soon be able to securely communicate with their providers using the in-app messaging feature that is currently in development.

 https://bit.ly/about-INTERx